• About

 While some gardeners advocate striation (a cold period) for the seeds, it is not necessary (according to the USDA); however, they mention that it may improve germination.

-If you are going to grow the seeds indoors, soak the flower heads in water for an hour or two.
-Roll them in a paper towel to get excess water off of them, then place them in a plastic bag.
-Put the bag into the refrigerator and leave them there for two months prior to planting.
-When planting, cover the seeds with about ¼ to 1/8 inch of soil.
+If you grow the seeds indoors, soak the flower heads in water for an hour or two.
+Roll them in a paper towel to remove excess water, then place them in a plastic bag.
+Put the bag into the refrigerator and leave it there for two months before planting.
+Cover the seeds with about ¼ to 1/8 inch of soil when planting.

 Bees, butterflies and hummingbirds are attracted to the colorful flowers and feed on the nectar.
 Some of the butterfly species you might see feeding on the flowers include: